 Maintaining a Quality Database

 Maintaining an excellent quality database is essential for our company to ensure accuracy in our credit and due diligence reports.
-In our data warehouse, currently containing more than 12 million companies and more than 23 million individuals, data cleaning is a major part of the extract, transform and load (ETL) process.
+In our data warehouse, data cleaning is a major part of the extract, transform and load (ETL) process.

 Data cleansing (also known as data cleaning or scrubbing) is the process of spotting and rectifying inaccurate or corrupt data.
 Incomplete, inaccurate or irrelevant data is identified and then either replaced, modified or deleted.

 Also worth noting that all our data is date stamped and graded.
 Our clients can now check the date of each data field in addition to its source grading.
 In recent years, Cedar Rose has implemented a system for the grading and evaluation of the source reliability, as well as of the information and intelligence credibility of the majority of our data.